Blayung/Blayung/README.md

 #
+I've recently finished the [modtoberfest](https://modtoberfest.com) challange, and I am waiting for the stickers!
+#
 > Software is like sex: it's better when it's free. ~ Linus Torvalds

-> A computer is like air conditioning – it becomes useless when you open Windows. ~ Linus Torvalds

-Yeah bitch!
-I love these two quotes so much!
 #
-I love the amogus meme.
-I will never forget about it. https://www.youtube.com/watch?v=5DlROhT8NgU
-#
 Hey, check out my new opensource multiplayer game in sdl2 + rust!
-It's my first project like that, and I feel very motivated to do it.
+It's my first project like that, ~~and I feel very motivated to do it~~ man, I had such good motivation for the first few months, but I fell so lazy to do it now.
 It is still in its very early stages of development, and I'm not even sure what direction will I really take it in.
 https://github.com/Blayung/kum.io
 #
 ### My social media